 - The physician does not routinely offer medical assessments or diagnoses on the phone, but will be available to assist staff when necessary.

 - Same-day or appropriate appointments will always be offered, depending on the nature and urgency of the problem.

 The doctor reviews all test results.
 Patients will be called for a follow-up visit if laboratory or diagnostic tests are abnormal.
 Some laboratory results can be accessed online – please inquire at LifeLabs or BCBiomedical clinics.

 Telephone advice that is not directly related to an insured service, or that is requested after significant time has passed since the last appointment, may be considered uninsured and billed directly to the patient.

-Help us to help you—if you have no repeats for a medication, let us know during your office visit and we will renew it.
-If a detailed medication review is appropriate, then a dedicated follow-up visit will be scheduled.
-Please bring all your medication vials with you.
+Help us to help you—if you have no repeats for a medication, please book an appointment before you run out and bring all your medication vials with you.

 This office follows evidence-based guidelines for all prescriptions, including antibiotics, narcotics and medications for stress-related conditions.

 You consent to our office to search for your past prescription medication history on PharmaNet (provincial prescription medication database) as the need arises.

 Appropriate and current evidence-based guidelines direct all medical investigations.
 If you need to cancel/reschedule an appointment with a test center, it is your responsibility to contact the testing center directly.